 Data security and confidentiality

-Information that requires protection includes localization of sensitive information such as localization of fishing grounds or personal identification information.
+Information that requires protection includes localization of sensitive information such as localisation of fishing grounds or personal identification information.
 Personal data includes identity data relating to vessels as well as individuals.

 Users are concerned with issues of data security and confidentiality and in particular any commercial sensitivity of data as it relates to release of information that may compromise investors or introduce competitive advantage/disadvantage.